 Content marketing is a form of marketing focused on creating, publishing, and distributing content for a targeted audience online.

-And the ultimate aim is to grow the customer base and get more business.
+And the ultimate aim is to grow your customer base and get more sales.

 The term content marketing is a broad term that covers mainly online activities like